vippsas/vipps-login-api/vipps-login-api.md

     requested_flow=login_to_webpage&scope=openid name address&login_hint=urn:mobilenumber:{mobileNumber}&redirect_uri=https://merchantwebpage.com/callback
     ```

-    Example response, the `auth_req_id` can later be used to connect this login to a token response since the ID token should contain the same `auth_req_id` value.
+    Example response, the `auth_req_id` should be used to connect this login to a token response since the ID token should contain the same `auth_req_id` value.
     ```
     200 application/json
     {